db1996/nzb-flow/docs/profiles.md

 ### filename

-Obfuscates the filename headers of the upload, so the original rar/par2 filenames are obfuscated
+Obfuscates the filename headers of the upload, so the original rar/par2 filenames are obfuscated.
+The rar/par2/NZB filenames are still used from the post title input. but this just obfuscates the headers of the usenet post.

 Uses the nyuu CLI command parameter: